benofben/the_intelligent_property_investor/chapters/quips.md

-You can fondle it, but it won't responded
+"You can fondle the cube, but it will not respond." -Warren Buffet

-nothing reduces rationality
+"Nothing sedates rationality like large doses of effortless money." -Warren Buffet

+"Buy land, they're not making it anymore." -Mark Twain